Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 - [ ] Web: Exported links beginning with # prepended by page url
 - [ ] Pair programmer: Line breaks in user questions (Phind uses spaces as line breaks)
 - [ ] Fix bug "charAt not a function" on some specific threads
+- [ ] File title error in "Pair programmer" due to removed textbox
 - [x] Make extension icon with transparent background
 - [x] Web: Exported links beginning with / prepended by page url
 - [x] Too long file names can cause issues with OS or Git (cf. Reduce title length feature)